IT3038C/IT3038C.github.io/docs/week-12.md

 {% endblock %}
 ```

 Notice our form action points to `/welcome`.
-This means we’re going to have to make changes to the `/welcome` route AND the `welcome.html` template.
-Let’s change the route first.
+This means we're going to have to make changes to the `/welcome` route AND the `welcome.html` template.
+Let's change the route first.

-First, comment out our name variable from our “/” route, we don’t need it anymore.
+First, comment out our name variable from our "/" route, we don't need it anymore.
 Open `routes.py`

 ```python